Skip to main content

 Response

 A command that runs but exits nonzero is a normal result: you get 200 with its exit_code, stdout, and stderr.
-Only an instance that is unreachable or not running returns an error.
+Errors are reserved for the platform, not your command.

 exit_code